aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 </p>

-We can clearly observe some dense lines is this "comet tail".
+We can clearly observe some dense lines in this "comet tail".
 In order to visualize this vertical distribution of prime pairs, we are are going to normalize $g$.

 ```python